 Receivables (trade, not insurance) are recorded at book value as a reasonable proxy for economic value, as all amounts are expected to be received within six months.
-The difference between the valuation on a Solvency II and UK GAAP basis relates to the component of Intercompany balances that relates to intercompany reinsurances and which gets reclassified as technical provisions for Solvency II purposes.

 Cash and cash equivalents

 All cash balances are held in accounts which are not subject to any time restriction and can be withdrawn without penalties.
 Cash is held at book value as a proxy for market value and a consistent valuation basis is used for Solvency II and UK GAAP reporting.